GovTechSG/ship-hats-portal/onboarding-users.md

 # Onboard Users

-To onboard users, you must log in to [the TechBiz portal](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/invite-users).
+To onboard users, you must log in to the [TechBiz portal](https://portal.techbiz.suite.gov.sg/).

 You can complete following activities:
 - Invite users
 - Approve new users

+For more information, refer to the [TechBiz documentation](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/invite-users)

 ### What's Next
 - [Create Project](manage-projects)